What is GDPR and how it affects you? April 20, 2018

-On May 25th the Data Protection law is changing
+On May 25th, 2018 the Data Protection law changed

-On May 25TH, EU countries will be implementing a brand new data protection law clamping down on what can be seen by businesses in regards to consumers private data.
+From May 25TH 2018 EU countries implemented a brand new data protection law clamping down on what can be seen by businesses in regards to consumer’s private data.
 This law is called the General Data Protection Regulation or GDPR.
 The GDPR will be what representatives in the EU have called, ‘ the most important change in data privacy regulation in 20 years.’
 Although this will be an EU law, Britain has ensured to redraft their Data Protection Bill, so that after Brexit, the new law is closely in line with the GDPR.

 Objectives of the GDPR